postwait/esoteric-curio/content/writes/mdb-ctf-dwarf-and-other-angelic-things.md

+---
-title: MDB, CTF, DWARF, and other angelic things
+title: "MDB, CTF, DWARF, and other angelic things"
 date: 2014-12-05 22:56:15
+type: post
+categories:
+- Damaged Bits
 tags:
-- Damaged Bits
+- illumos
-- Illumos
+- omnios
-- OmniOS
+- smartos
-- SmartOS
+- debugging
 ---

 So what's this all about then?
 Debugging.
 I've written a lot of C, I still